Table of Contents

 A Pickleball Paddle

-Just like tennis rackets and cricket bats, different manufacturers make their pickleball paddles using different materials.
+The basics of using a paddle are to grip it firmly, swing it smoothly, and hit the ball with accuracy and power.
+Just like tennis rackets and cricket bats, different manufacturers make they’re using different materials.
 While one manufacturer might use plastic cores for their paddles, another one might use an aluminum core for theirs.

-The prices of pickleball paddles usually range from $20 to $150 in price, although some of the more high-end ones can even exceed this amount.
+The prices of a paddle usually range from $20 to $150, although some of the more high-end ones can even exceed this amount.
 Naturally, the higher the price, the more likely you are to find a paddle that is made of good quality (especially when it comes to polymer) that will last you a long time.

 Shoes

-Therefore, we recommend you wear tennis shoes when playing pickleball if you want to avoid any disastrous wear and tear of your shoes, as well as any potential injury that might be inflicted.
+Therefore, we recommend wearing tennis shoes when playing pickleball to avoid any disastrous wear and tear on your footwear, as well as any potential injury that might be inflicted.

 Some Places to Play

-It’s a given that most sports can not be played without a suitable location first, and the same goes for pickleball.
-Although the easiest way to find a place to play is by asking someone who’s already a regular player if you don’t know anyone then don’t worry, as there are still many ways to find one.
+It’s a given that most sports can not be played without a suitable court location first, and the same goes for pickleball.
+Although the easiest way to find a court to play on is by asking someone who’s already a regular player, if you don’t know anyone then don’t worry, as there are still many ways to find a court.

-What many people commonly do is just go to any tennis court to play and learn pickleball, as you can fit four standard pickleball courts on a tennis court.
-The best thing is that most of these places are also inexpensive.
+What many people commonly do is just go to any tennis court to learn pickleball, as you can fit four standard pickleball courts on a tennis court.
+The best thing is that most of these court locations are also inexpensive.

 General Knowledge of the Game and Rules